-As this year’s host nation of the Olympic Games, Brazil opened its arms to the rest of the world on Friday ahead of a vibrant 16-day showcase of physical and cultural triumphs.
+As this year’s Olympic host, Brazil opened its arms to the rest of the world on Friday ahead of a vibrant 16-day showcase of physical and cultural triumphs.
 But the Latin American country’s efforts to impress have not gone uncontested.
-Issues of health, safety, and politics have made Brazil’s journey towards success at this month’s Games in Rio de Janeiro considerably turbulent.
+Issues of health and safety, and political stability have made Brazil’s journey towards success at this month’s Games in Rio de Janeiro considerably turbulent.

-Brazil currently faces a paralysing outbreak of political corruption, as well as a battle against the life-threatening Zika virus.
-National unemployment levels have reached record highs over recent years, and the city of Rio de Janeiro faces grave issues of widespread crime.
+Brazil faces a paralysing outbreak of political corruption, as well as a battle against the life-threatening Zika virus.
+National unemployment levels have reached a record high over recent years, and the city of Rio faces a widespread crime epidemic.
 At a cost of $14.4bn, staging the world’s most high-profile sporting event – which can come with rewards of great political kudos – has certainly become the subject of much controversy amongst Brazilian citizens.
 Such calamity doesn’t only ravage the political and societal components of Brazil’s national constructs, though.
 The International Olympic Committee has found itself in dangerously hot water, too, after the sport world’s most astonishing doping cover-up came to light just several days ago.

 Commencing Friday’s showcase with a brief account of national history, Rio capitalised on its foundations of migration and diversity.
 Among the first settlers of what is known today as Brazil were humans of European, African, and Japanese descent.
 Whilst international political debate of recent months has tended to focus on hostility towards growing diversity and the free movement of people, Brazil’s openness and willingness to promote multiculturalism must be reassuring.
 Even today, over half of Brazil’s population is of non-white ethnicity, and many indigenous cultures exist throughout parts of the nation’s undestroyed natural settings.
 In 2014, it was noted that requests for asylum had increased by 800% over four years, Brazil being a preferred country among African migrants.
 This year’s Olympic Games even has refugee athletes competing under the flag of the IOC.
 Rio’s message of inclusion and unity, reinforced in Friday’s grand opening, has undoubtedly set a sparkling precedent for other nations, and must have restored confidence in its people.